OWASP/owasp-summit-2017/content/participant/remote/Sam-Houston.md

 email            : sam@bugcrowd.com
 ticket           :
 status           : empty
-working-sessions : Crowdsourcing Security Knowledge,Bug Bounty Playbook,OWASP Bug Bounty,What Should be Added to the Top 10,Data behind Owasp Top 10 2017,Lessons learned from public bug bounties programmes,Internal Bug Bounties Programmes
+sessions : Crowdsourcing Security Knowledge,Bug Bounty Playbook,OWASP Bug Bounty,What Should be Added to the Top 10,Data behind Owasp Top 10 2017,Lessons learned from public bug bounties programmes,Internal Bug Bounties Programmes
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---